hbowie/softdevbigideas/ideas/Documentation Is Not an End Unto Itself.md

 Concise, well-written documentation can be useful, but one must remember that it is only a means to an end, and one must avoid the various common forms of waste listed above.

+Watch out for those who tend to polarize this discussion into document everything vs. document nothing, since both of those extremes are generally disastrous.
+Also watch out for ceremonial approvals of documents.
+When 10 people have to approve everything that's been written down, that's a sure sign that no one understands any of it and no one trusts anyone else.

+Consider alternatives to the traditional Victorian Novel style of project documents as well.
+Modeling tools, databases, spreadsheets, diagrams, [wikis][wiki], and systematically formatted comments (such as those produced by [Javadoc][] all often offer better forms of documentation.

 ----

 <blockquote>